|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

 - A sample of your writing (up to 10 pages, preferably from your new work).

-- A one-page CV outlining your publication history.
+- A one-page CV outlining your publication/performance history.

-- Proof of a publishing contract or letter of intent to publish from a publisher.
+- Proof of a contract or letter of interest or intent to publish/present from a publisher/theatre company.

 IMPORTANT INFORMATION AND GRANT OBLIGATIONS

 The successful applicant will agree to acknowledge the Copyright Agency’s Cultural Fund in any publication arising from the Fellowship.

 Successful applicants must submit an acquittal report on their funded project within eight weeks of the completion of the project via the SmartyGrants online system.
 This report should include a description of the funded activities and detail the success or otherwise of the activity.